upengareri/data_science/notes/python_like_you_mean_it.md

 The beauty of the above example is that it _executes sum without storing full sequence of numbers in memory_.
 In fact, at any point it stores only the current value of the sume and the numbers being added to it.

+**iterables vs iterators**

+- Every iterator is an iterable but not all iterables are iterators (iterables are subsets of iterators)

+- Sequences (e.g list, tuples, strings) and other containers (e.g sets, dictionaries) are iterables but not iterators.
+We cannot call `next()` on them.

+- An iterable can be made iterator by passing it to `iter()` function.

+- Python creates an iterator `behind the scenes` when we perform a for-loop.
+It feeds the iterable to iterator and calls next to it.